 Do graduate student grant proposals need to be approved by the Office of Sponsored Projects (OSP)?

 Most graduate student grants are awarded directly to the student and will not need to be routed through OSP.
 Grants that do need to be approved by OSP include: federal grants like NSF dissertation grants (DDRIGs), anything that requires "institutional signature" on any proposal documents, or anything that indicates the university will be administering grant funds.
-If you have any questions, please contact Melanie Morgan.
+If you have any questions, please contact Liberal Arts Grants Services.

 As a graduate student, do I need to include indirect cost (IDC) on my proposal budget?